aliaksah/EMJMCMC2016/index.md

 * Full text of the paper introducing MJMCMC for Bayesian variable selection: [arXiv](http://arxiv.org/abs/1604.06398)
 * Full text of the paper introducing GMJMCMC for inference on Bayesian logic regressions: [arXiv](https://arxiv.org/abs/1705.07616)
 * Full text of the paper introducing DBRM and GMJMCMC, RGMJMCMC algorithms for DBRM: [arXiv](https://arxiv.org/abs/1806.02160)
 * Presentations of the talks are available on [GitHub](https://github.com/aliaksah/EMJMCMC2016/tree/master/presentations)

-* Latest issues of the package are available on [GitHub](https://github.com/aliaksah/EMJMCMC2016/issues)
+* Latest issues of the package are available on [GitHub](https://github.com/aliaksah/EMJMCMC2016/)

-* EMJMCMC installation procedure is available on [GitHub](https://github.com/aliaksah/EMJMCMC2016/blob/master/examples/install/install.R)

-* Examples of the use of EMJMCMC are available on [GitHub](https://github.com/aliaksah/EMJMCMC2016/tree/master/examples/)
+* Some applications of the package are available on [GitHub](https://github.com/aliaksah/EMJMCMC2016/tree/master/examples/)

 ***